JakeHub852/bootdev-progress/progress-log.md

 - Going over some python basics now.
 Adding all numbers within a range.
 Finding the minimum number.
 Sorting using the type() function.
 - Trying to figure out this problem on factorials but don't know how to get 0! = 1.
 - Figured out what I was doing wrong.
 Need to initialize result variable at 1 (the base for factorials) not 0.

+## 2025-06-17
+- More practice.
+- Completed **``area-sum``** which takes a list of rectangles where each rectangle is a dictionary and calculates the area of each rectangle and returns the sum of all areas.
+- Working on a problem that converts a list of strings into a single string with each word seperated by a ",".